St Mary's Church, Kersey: The Shrine at St Mary's

 The Shrine was rehallowed in the presence of Leading Aircraftman Dougie Vince.
-The bomber on which he served as engineer was attacked by an ME 109 as they returned from a raid on western Germany.
+The bomber on which he served as a flight engineer was attacked by a Messerschmitt Bf 109 as they returned from a raid on western Germany.
 The navigation instruments were destroyed and a fire started toward the rear of the aircraft.
 The navigator had no positional fix and fuel was critically low.
-The RAF, however, had installed two searchlights in the churchyard of St Mary's Kersey which illuminated the church tower, giving pilots a known navigational reference point.
+The RAF, however, had installed two searchlights in the churchyard of St Mary's which illuminated the church tower, giving pilots a known navigational reference point.
 As a result, the church gained the nickname of the “Thank God Church”.
 Mr Vince's bomber fixed their position and landed at a nearby airfield.
-The tail gunner died in the fire and Leading Aircraftman Vince's hand was almost burnt away as he fought the flames using an extinguisher that had become red hot in the flames.
+The rear gunner, Mick McGoven, died in the fire and Leading Aircraftman Vince's hand was almost burnt away as he fought the flames using an extinguisher that had become red hot in the flames.

 History

 The oldest parts of the church date to the twelfth century.
 A reconstruction of the church is thought to have started with the north aisle which was joined to the nave by an arcade and completed in 1335.
 Work then started on the tower, but was delayed by the outbreak of the black death in 1349.
 The tower was completed in 1481 and the north and south porches were then added.